Elvis image bans shake, rattle and roll Las Vegas chapels | WTOP News

 Clark County Clerk Lynn Goya, who led a marketing campaign promoting Las Vegas as a wedding destination, said the order for chapels to stop using Elvis couldn’t have come at a worse time for the sector.

-The city’s wedding industry generates $2 billion a year and officials have Elvis-themed weddings represent a significant number of the ceremonies performed.
+The city’s wedding industry generates $2 billion a year, and officials say Elvis-themed weddings represent a significant number of the ceremonies performed.

 “It might destroy a portion of our wedding industry.
 A number of people might lose their livelihood,” Goya said.

-One chapel last weekend had its Elvis impersonator change costumes dress instead in a leather jacket, jeans and a fedora for a “rock ‘n’ roll” themed ceremony, the Review-Journal reported.
+One chapel last weekend had its Elvis impersonator change instead into a leather jacket, jeans and a fedora for a “rock ‘n’ roll” themed ceremony, the Review-Journal reported.

 Graceland Wedding Chapel, which performs 6,400 Elvis-themed weddings per year, has not been served a warning yet, according to manager Rod Musum.